Our Team in Tanzania

 Representative

-For the past two decades, Mark has served the United Nations as a distinguished leader and advocate for women and young people's health and development.
-He has served UNFPA assignments in the Pacific Sub-Regional Office in Fiji Islands, Pakistan, Eritrea, South Africa, Nigeria and Africa Division of UNFPA Headquarters in New York.
+He has held management positions with UNFPA in the Pacific Sub-Regional Office in Fiji Islands, Pakistan, Eritrea, South Africa, Nigeria and Africa Division of UNFPA Headquarters in New York.
 Mark also worked with UNEP in Kenya and the United Nations Economic and Social Commission for Asia and the Pacific in Thailand.
-Mark is married and a national of Canada.

 Elke Wisch